Los Angeles, California Auto Insurance [Providers + Coverage]

 What type of vehicles are in Los Angeles?

+What kind of car you drive will undoubtedly impact your Los Angeles auto insurance rates.
 While pickup trucks and SUVs have become increasingly popular in most parts of the country, recent surveys have shown LA drivers still prefer their cars.

 Pickup trucks are roughly half as popular in LA as they are in the country as a whole.
 For more information on vehicle ownership in LA, keep reading.